Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 3. 3 sections to verify
 - Go to "MyBookLog" from a desktop
-    - Check goal statement form if responsive annd working
+    - Check goal statement form if responsive and if form can be updated
-    - Check for reviews section if possible add a review
-    - Check for reviews section if possible view a review
-    - Check for reviews section if possible edit a review
-    - Check for reviews section if possible edit a review
+    - Check that saved book are rendered using "save on wishlist" button

 > Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool